nazmulb/drone.io/README.md

 ## What is Drone?

 Drone is a modern CI/CD platform built with a containers-first architecture.
 It enables you to conveniently set up projects to automatically build, test, and deploy as you make changes to your code.
-It's open source, highly configurable (every build step is executed by a container!) and has a lot of plugins available.
+It's open source, highly configurable (every build step is executed by a container!) and has a lot of <a href="http://plugins.drone.io/">plugins</a> available.
 Drone is built using Go and utilizes Docker.
 It can be run inside a container itself with very little configuration.

-Pipelines are configured using a special YAML file that you check-in to your git repository.
+Pipelines are configured using a special <a href="https://docs.drone.io/user-guide/pipeline/steps/">YAML file</a> that you check-in to your git repository.
 The syntax is designed to be easy to read and expressive so that anyone using the repository can understand the continuous delivery process.

 ```
 ---